-NEW!
-Wildlands League and Ontario Nature have filed an application with the Supreme Court of Canada, asking the Court to hear an appeal affecting all endangered and threatened species in Ontario.
-If leave to appeal is granted, this would be the first appeal ever heard by the Supreme Court of Canada regarding species at risk.
-Read more here.
+LATEST NEWS: Wildlands League and Ontario Nature’s application to the Supreme Court of Canada, asking the Court to hear an appeal affecting all endangered and threatened species in Ontario, was dismissed on May 4th.

 Above: American eel-one of the endangered species affected by the regulatory changes.